kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ```

 * The Funnel validates the request and forwards it to the Realtime Controller.

 * The Realtime Controller calls the HotelClerk internal component to create the subscription.

 * The HotelClerk calls the DSL component to normalize the filters and register the subscription (see [DSL Readme](https://github.com/kuzzleio/kuzzle/blob/master/lib/api/dsl/README.md) for more details).

-* Promises functions are resolved to forward the channel ID from the HotelClerk to the Proxy
+* The response from the HotelClerk, that includes the channel ID, is passed through the components to the Proxy

-* The Proxy triggers the callback, which emits a `<requestId>` event containing the subscribed channel ID to the Websocket client.
+* The Proxy triggers the callback, which emits a `<requestId>` event containing the subscribed channel ID to the websocket client.
 Sample response content:
 ```javascript
 {
   "requestId": "ed4faaff-253a-464f-a6b3-387af9d8483d",